 Choose Between Natural and Artificial Light

 Natural light refers to - you guessed it - sunlight.
-Take advantage of the light the sun provides when photographing your products, especially if your eCommerce products are meant to be used outside.
+Take advantage of the light the sun provides when photographing products, especially if they're meant to be used outside.

 Let’s say, for example, you’re selling a garden hose and taking photos of a person holding the product.
 Take advantage of the sunlight by angling the hose in the sun.
 This will cast a natural shadow on the person’s body and will emphasize the garden hose.
 You can always contrast the shadow as much as you’d like in Photoshop to make sure the product is the main focus of the photo.

 Natural light softens the image of the product, so be sure to avoid adding natural light to an already artificially lit photo.
 Doing so will soften the product that was intended to look sharpened and can potentially make the small details of the product unclear.

 Use artificial light if you want to to highlight the physical details of your eCommerce products.
 For example, if you’re selling jewelry with intricate details, we recommend using artificial lighting.
 Bright light bulbs show all of the product’s details and sharpen them under the light.

 Since artificial light sharpens the details of the product, be sure to avoid adding artificial light to an already naturally-lit photo.
 Doing so will sharpen the product that was intended to look soft.

 Online shopping unfortunately limits shoppers to only see your product through the images you provide.
 Shoppers are unable to feel, touch or try on your products like they can in a store.
 That’s why it’s crucial to clearly showcase all details of the product - no matter how small.
 Customers that are shopping around on your site want to see everything the product has to offer before making a purchase decision.